 Yeah, because that was one of the few programs that worked with Pro Tools TDM at the time, and was actually considered better at Pro Tools for certain things.
 So it wasn’t uncommon to see producers using it.

-Following your time in the US, writing for pop acts, you transitioned into working with the winners of Swedish Idol, correct?
+Following your time writing for pop acts in the US, you transitioned into working with the winners of Swedish Idol, correct?

 Cool.
 And now you’re in Palma, running a studio.